FokiDoki/WireRest/README.md

 The cache is updated every `--wg.cache.update-interval` seconds (default 60 seconds). \
 Quick overview:
 * `transferRx`, `transferTx` and `latestHandshake` fields are updated after every sync
-* Peer creation, deletion and update operations work instantly
+* Peer creation, deletion, and update operations work instantly.
 * If you update the wireguard configuration bypassing WireRest, the changes will appear in WireRest during the next sync

 It's recommended to use caching, but if you want to disable it, set `--wg.cache.enabled=false`